Portugal yields slip near 7-month lows ahead of ratings report

 * German Bunds rise on UK data, before U.S. jobs report

-LONDON, Jan 10 (Reuters) - Portuguese bond yields slipped nearer their seven-month lows on Friday after Lisbon’s first debt sale of 2014 drew solid demand and ahead of a potential upgrade of the country’s ratings outlook later in the day.
+LONDON, Jan 10 (Reuters) - Portuguese bond yields slipped nearer seven-month lows on Friday after Lisbon’s first 2014 debt sale drew solid demand and ahead of a potential upgrade of the country’s ratings outlook later in the day.

-A closely watched U.S. report showed the number of jobs added in December fell far below expectations, but investors blamed cold weather and riskier, higher-yielding assets such as Portuguese debt held firm.
+Moody’s announces its decision on Portugal’s credit standing later on Friday under a new EU-regulated schedule of rating reviews.
+Earlier, S&P affirmed Germany’s triple-A sovereign ratings and left them on a stable outlook.

-Moody’s will announce its decision on Portugal’s credit standing after the market closes on Friday -- new EU regulations require the rating agencies to say in advance when they will release ratings changes.
-Earlier, S&P affirmed Germany’s triple-A ratings.
+New European Union rules came into force this month making credit agencies operating in Europe say when they will review a country’s rating.

-Portuguese 10-year yields fell 3 basis points to 5.396 percent as the market paused for breath after a fall of 70 bps so far this year and before the Moody’s decision.
+Portuguese 10-year yields were last marginally lower at 5.41 percent as the market paused for breath after a fall of 70 basis points so far this year and before the Moody’s decision and U.S. jobs data.
 Analysts see scope for further falls in yields.

 “It’s a bit much to expect an upgrade (of Portuguese ratings) from junk, but there must be some scope for Moody’s to upgrade its outlook from stable to positive which may add some modicum of additional support to the bullish momentum in Portugal,” said Rabobank strategist Richard McGuire.